Best Tips For Cleaning Methods - Quick and Efficient

 You can guarantee that if you decide to leave to 'as and when suits you better' or 'tommorrow' something out of the blue will rise it's ugly head!

-Such as, you forgot you had a dentist or doctors appointment or the dog becomes unwell and you have to go to the vet, that all important job now seems in your mind to become the most important thing that you have to do because it just will not leave your mind until it is done!
+Such as, you forgot you had an appointment at the dentist or the dog becomes unwell and you have to go to the vet, that all important job now seems in your mind to become the most important thing that you have to do because it just will not leave your mind until it is done!

 An example that has happened to me recently is when I had added to my list for the day to clean out some cupboards, my day had been particularly good and I was pleased with my achievements, the added job of cleaning out the cupboards was added as next on my to do list.